Deciduous, Edible fruit, Trees

 Botanically known as Prunus dulcis, the almond is native to Asia Minor and North Africa.
 For flowering almonds, see Prunus glandulosa and Prunus triloba.

 As a tree, the almond is nearly as hardy as peach (its close relative), but as a nut producer it is more exacting in climate adaptation.
 Trees bear best where summers are long, hot, and dry; nuts will not develop properly in areas with cool summers or high humidity.
 They need some winter chill, yet must be spared from frosts at the wrong time.
-Trees bloom early (winter or early spring), and frost then will cut the crop; late frosts will destroy small nuts that are forming.
+Trees bloom early (winter or early spring); late frosts will destroy small nuts that are forming.
 To experiment in areas where frost is a hazard, choose late-blooming varieties.

 Unless you choose a self-fruitful type, two varieties that bloom at the same time are needed for pollination (they can be planted in the same hole if space is tight).

 Nuts are borne on spurs that are productive for about 5 years; each dormant season, remove about a fifth of the oldest fruiting wood to encourage development of new spurs.